gohugoio/hugo/content/en/contribute/development.md

 ## Set up your working copy

-The working copy is set up locally on your computer.
-It's what you'll edit, compile, and end up pushing back to GitHub.
+You set up the working copy of the repository locally on your computer.
+Your local copy of the files is what you'll edit, compile, and end up pushing back to GitHub.
 The main steps are cloning the repository and creating your fork as a remote.

 ### Clone the repository